logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 - `container` (Block List, Max: 1) The container configurations. (see [below for nested schema](#nestedblock--azure_attributes--container))
 - `network` (Block List, Max: 1) The network configurations. (see [below for nested schema](#nestedblock--azure_attributes--network))
 - `search_domain` (String, Deprecated) The search domain to use for node address resolution.
 If not specified it will use the Azure default one (internal.cloudapp.net).
 Use azure_attributes/network/search_domain instead.
-- `storage_account` (String, Deprecated) The azure storage account that the cluster will use to store data in. use azure_attributes/container/storage_account instead
-- `storage_container_name` (String, Deprecated) The name of the azure storage container that the cluster will use to store data in.
-If not specified, it will be automatically generated. use azure_attributes/container/name instead

 <a id="nestedblock--azure_attributes--container"></a>
 ### Nested Schema for `azure_attributes.container`

+Required:

+- `storage_account` (String) The azure storage account that the cluster will use to store data in.

 Optional:

 - `encryption` (Block List, Max: 1) The server-side encryption configurations. (see [below for nested schema](#nestedblock--azure_attributes--container--encryption))
 - `name` (String) The name of the azure storage container that the cluster will use to store data in.
 If not specified, it will be automatically generated.
-- `storage_account` (String) The azure storage account that the cluster will use to store data in.

 <a id="nestedblock--azure_attributes--container--encryption"></a>
 ### Nested Schema for `azure_attributes.container.encryption`